camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 Once deployed, you can access the Camunda Platform 8 components on:

 - **Web applications:** `https://camunda.example.com/[identity|operate|optimize|tasklist|modeler]`
+  - _Note_: Web Modeler also exposes a WebSocket endpoint on `https://camunda.example.com/modeler-ws`.
+This is only used by the application itself and not supposed to be accessed by users directly.
 - **Keycloak authentication:** `https://camunda.example.com/auth`
 - **Zeebe Gateway:** `grpc://zeebe.camunda.example.com`